Nurses on staff at John C. Lincoln North Mountain Hospital share what it's like to work at a Magnet hospital.

 Nursing care on par with the best.

-John C. Lincoln North Mountain Hospital is a Magnet facility.
-Only 4 percent of the nation's 6,000-plus hospitals have earned Magnet status — and fewer than half in that group have garnered redesignation.
-North Mountain Hospital was first recognized for excellence in nursing with the Magnet designation in December 2004.
+John C. Lincoln North Mountain Hospital is a Magnet facility, recently having earned its third consecutive designation from the American Nurses Association, something achieved by less than 1 percent of the nation's 6,000-plus medical facilities.
+North Mountain Hospital was first recognized for excellence in nursing with the Magnet designation in December 2004 and was redesignated Magnet in 2009.

-To patients, the Magnet designation is a seal of approval, an assurance that they'll receive quality nursing care.
-To nurses, it's an assurance that they will work in an environment that values and respects them and provides resources for giving the best care to patients.
+To patients, the Magnet designation means that the hospital has been designated for excellence in nurse care.
+To nurses, it's an assurance that they will work in a professional environment that values and respects their voice in enhancing patient care.

 No Resting on Our Laurels